DamoM73/digital-solutions-text/ds_textbook/2_tools_used.md

 In contrast, a dedicated code editor can be as simple as a text editor with syntax highlighting and code formatting capabilities.
 Most good code editors can execute code and control a debugger.
 The very best ones interact with source control systems as well.
 Compared to an IDE, a good dedicated code editor is usually smaller and quicker, but often less feature rich.

-We will be using Visual Studio Code (VS Code) (**[download from here](https://code.visualstudio.com/)**) which is a code editor, although, we will use a range extensions to expand its capability so that is it almost and IDE.
+We will be using Visual Studio Code (VS Code) (**<a href="https://code.visualstudio.com/" target="_blank">download from here</a>**) which is a code editor, although, we will use a range extensions to expand its capability so that is it almost and IDE.

 Importantly, the extended VS Code will allows us to:
 - **Save and reload code files** - allows you to save your work and reopen everything later, in the same state it was in when you left.